Constrained Decoding for Safe Robot Navigation Foundation Models: Evaluation

-In this work, we address safety specifications for robotics and, therefore, select those most relevant to real-world deployment.
-In particular, we focus on an important class of safety specifications called \emph{invariants}, which are specifications that must be enforced at every reachable state of the system (e.g., ``always avoid an unsafe region'').
-We enforce \emph{geofencing} and \emph{obstacle avoidance} by encoding them as invariant specifications in STL.
-Specifically, we generate random regions in the configuration space that the robot must either avoid (obstacle zones) or remain within (safe zones), and apply these constraints in real time during execution.
-The specifications used are: $ \varphi_{\text{geofence}} = \mathbf{G}\! \left( \bigvee_{i=1}^{N} \Bigl( x_i^{\mathrm{L}} \le x \le x_i^{\mathrm{U}} \;\wedge\; z_i^{\mathrm{L}} \le z \le z_i^{\mathrm{U}} \Bigr) \right)$, $ \varphi_{\text{avoid}} \;=\; \mathbf{G}\! \left( \bigwedge_{i=1}^{N} \neg \Bigl( x_i^{\mathrm{L}} \le x \le x_i^{\mathrm{U}} \;\wedge\; z_i^{\mathrm{L}} \le z \le z_i^{\mathrm{U}} \Bigr) \right) $.
-The size of the regions for $\varphi_{avoid}$ is 1 $m^2$.
-For $\varphi_{geofence}$, we randomly pick a subset of rooms in each house and use each chosen room’s full bounds.
-These safety specifications are common for robot learning applications \citep{he2024agile, yun2025safe, kapoor2025demonstrating, zhao2024guard}.
 We encode our test STL specifications using an efficient computational graph-based STL library called STLCG++ that can evaluate multiple state signals in parallel \citep{Kapoor_2025}.
 This ensures minimal inference overhead at runtime ($10^{-5}$ s per timestep) , which is crucial for policy deployment.
+For our specifications, we generate random regions in the configuration space at runtime and use their coordinates as spatial predicates.
 For our dynamics model, we assume a unicycle model, an approximate first-order dynamics abstraction widely used in the robotics literature for analysis and control \citep{COHEN2024100947}.
 This representation captures the essential kinematics of motion in the plane and is widely used because it is applicable for diverse robotic platforms.